-Some fungi are toxic.
+Some drugs are toxic.

 When given Amanita muscaria the body begins to produce a superconductor called Pinoline.
 Pinoline induces cell replication in a state that is otherwise only activated in the womb and during a Near Death Experience (NDE).
-The pineal gland then starts to produce 5-MeO-DMT, a hormone that is highly luminiscent due to the amount of phosphene that it transmits onto the visual cortex.
+The pineal gland may then start to produce 5-MeO-DMT, a hormone that is highly luminiscent due to the amount of phosphene that it transmits onto the visual cortex.
 Eventually, the brain synthesizes DMT.
 This chemical has come to be known as the spirit molecule.
 It is the visual ‘third eye’ neuro-transmitter.

 Even at the very roots of our Christmas tradition is the secret of the Amanita muscaria mushroom.
 The legend of Santa Claus derives from shamans in the Siberian and Arctic regions who dropped into homes with bags full of magic mushrooms as presents in December.
 Santa wears red and white clothing and his sled is pulled by reindeer (famous for their play after eating this fungus).

 Imagine your consciousness is a TV that has been tuned to the same channel your entire life.
-This awareness is the product of our rational western culture: it deals with everyday living and 3D reality.
-Now image that with the help of entheogens you can change the channel for the first time.
-You can flick to 13, 17 or 33 and explore realms that until now you could only dream about.
-From the plant kingdoms to the spirit domains you will discover that plants have been here much longer than humanity.
-Their wisdom may shock you as you start to become a more fully-realised person.“The roots of the tree of life are deep within us.”
+This awareness is the product of our rational western culture: it deals with everyday reality.
+Now image that with the help of entheogens you can overlay the channel for the first time.
+Using three eyes instead of just two, you can now experience multiple realms simultaneously.
+Amazingly, they are sympathetic to each other.
+But the experience is far richer, more nuanced and carries much deeper lessons.